kevinsann/pa1/README.txt

 Overall, a board is generated on the screen of the console in concert with the Vassal checkers of the opposing
 factions: the computer and the player.
 The player is always given the first move in any game.

-Vassal checkers are denoted by lowercase letters, while King checkers are denoted by uppercase letters.
+Vassal checkers are denoted by lowercase letters.
 The two factions' pieces are denoted with the computer having checkers 'c', and the user having checkers 'u'.

 PLAY:

 The player can move by means of console input, using the following commands in order to move the selected piece:
-	left, forward = lf
-	right, forward = rf

-Note: Should a piece from either faction make it to the opposite end of the board, the piece will be deemed a King.
-As a King, the piece may now move both forwards and backwards, in the left and right directions.
-The two additional commands that can be used by the player because of this are:

-	left, backward = lb
-	right, backward = rb
+	Select your piece (rxc) -- A space should come between the r and c coordinates.

 Should the player not enter one of these commands as a move, they will be prompted to reenter a move based on the commands allotted to the selected piece.